 I hadn’t eaten since the night before, when our travel group dined at the Azul Mediterranean restaurant at the Sonesta Ocean Point Resort which sits on a cliff overlooking Maho Bay.
 I had the best crabcake of my life there, by the way—though a sorbet pallet cleanser may have rivaled it.

-I scavenged the fridge for leftovers from the catered breakfast prepared the day before by world renowned St. Martin chef Dino Jagtiani, one I didn’t get to participate in because of the travel issues.
+I scavenged the fridge for leftovers from the catered breakfast prepared the day before by world renowned St. Maarten chef Dino Jagtiani, one I didn’t get to participate in because of the travel issues.
 I found some savory bacalao (salted fish) and johnny cakes (cornmeal flatbread), to go with my Heineken.
 Those two items are about “as local as you can get,” Chef Dino told me, when I caught up with him regarding his menu choice.

-I asked the Chef, who was the first native of St. Martin to graduate from the Culinary Institute of America, if there’s a national plate.
+I asked the Chef, who was the first native of St. Maarten to graduate from the Culinary Institute of America, if there’s a national plate.
 He had an interesting take.
 “We have over 100 nationalities which has have created quite an amazing cultural experience,” a detail that Marla asserted is a prime reason why the island has managed to retain its charm—unlike some sister islands.
 “This is probably the only place in the world,” Dino said, “where you can get chicken tikka masala cooked by a Haitian, served by a Dominicana, while listening to Sinatra, while at home your South African babysitter is looking after your half Guyanese/half Syrian baby.”

 Food on the island is as much a fountainhead for bringing different folks together as it is anywhere else.
-For the uninitiated, a “lolo,” basically a DIY open-air eatery, is one of the best ways to get out and bond with St. Martiners.
+For the uninitiated, a “lolo,” basically a DIY open-air eatery, is one of the best ways to get out and bond with St. Maarteners.
 My first day after leaving the airport, Marla wasted no time in highballing it to a meetup at “Sexy Beef,” hilariously named for a pet-epithet one of the co-chef owners has for the other.

 Lolos are also great places to get out and mingle with locals—whether they be people or iguanas—and try indigenous foods like bull foot soup or the scrumptious pickled pig meat in broth, commonly known as “souse.”
 I wasn’t that adventurous at first and played it safe with pork satay on a stick and a grapefruit tinge cocktail.

 Another great place is a brewery.
 That’s where Sunil Vaswani comes in.
-Because of him, St. Martin actually has what you could call an indigenous beer to its name.
+Because of him, St. Maarten actually has what you could call an indigenous beer to its name.
 You can experience all of Sunil’s beers at his Dutch Blonde Beach Bar brewery with an stately Easter Egg colored windmill on its roof.

 As we sampled his patented beer—the most popular of which, the Dutch Blonde, is most similar to a Blue Moon—and enjoyed an assortment of different Dutch-style pancakes and appetizers, Sunil told us how he got his business off the ground.
 It went from beer, to distribution, to brewery tours, and now even includes an unexpected “Escape Room” attraction, which he built into the same building.
 Our group went with the 1920’s speakeasy theme, but there’s a variety to choose from.

-Because we were in St. Martin and because the Escape Room is connected to a brewery, it made sense that we could bring drinks inside.
+Because we were in St. Maarten and because the Escape Room is connected to a brewery, it made sense that we could bring drinks inside.
 The interactive clue-solving game is not the kind of activity you expect on a Caribbean vacation but it’s a great option, especially when the weather isn’t favorable.

 Before starting here, the Hong Kong-raised entrepreneur had lived all over the world.
 But he had been vacationing on the island for years and became acquainted with various business people who did the same.
 He wanted to settle here—but only if he had something to do.